erpranavknigam/TodoListApi/readme.md

 ## Overview

-The Task Management API offers the following functionalities:
+The Todo List API offers the following functionalities:

 ### User Authentication

 * Register a new user
 * Log in an existing user

-### Task Management
+### Todo List

 * Create a new task
 * Update an existing task